Offspringjunky90/Good-README-Generator/README.md

-# Good-ReadMe-Generator
+# Good-README-Generator
     ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

     ## Description
-    This application was created to generate a professional README through a series of questions any user answers in their command line using Node.js by Robert Augusta
+    This application was created to generate a professional README through a series of questions any user answers in their command line using Node.js
     ## Table of Contents
     * [Installation](#installation)
     * [Usage](#usage)